 11. Boogie boarding in Playa Langosta

 Playa Langosta is an ideal place for boogie boarding.
-The beach is just two and a half kilometers from Tamarindo and sits in between the Las Baulas National Marine Park and Playa Tamarindo.
+The beach is just two and a half kilometers from Tamarindo and sits between the Las Baulas National Marine Park and Playa Tamarindo.

 While in Playa Langosta, consider other relaxing beach activities after you go boogie boarding.
 The place is perfect for a short beach walk as you wait for the sun to set.

 The Monkey Park is a Wildlife Rehabilitation and Release Center that seeks to provide hands-on assistance and medical support to animals in need.
 It is a non-profit organization aiming to give a non-intrusive type of help to Costa Rica’s wildlife through its unique methodologies.

 The park welcomes visitors who would like to know the importance of a well-balanced ecology, especially in Guanacaste.
 It is also open to people looking for volunteer opportunities that provide board and lodging in exchange for their services.

 There are animal exhibits within the park where you can find many interesting species in their care.
 These include the spectacled owl, the black-handed spider monkey, and the black river turtle.